Tensions rise after Israel blows up tunnel from Gaza

 Hamas has ruled Gaza since a near civil war with Fatah, based in the occupied West Bank, in 2007.

-Since then the Islamists have fought three wars with Israel, while Gaza's two million citizens have suffered as Israel has blockaded the strip.
+Since then, the Islamists have fought three wars with Israel, while Gaza's two million citizens have suffered as Israel has blockaded the territory.

-Egypt's border with the enclave has also remained largely closed in recent years.
+Egypt's border with Gaza has also remained largely closed in recent years.

-Wednesday's scheduled handover of the border crossings is a first key test of the Hamas-Fatah reconciliation deal.

 During the 2014 war, 32 tunnels were discovered, including 14 that extended into Israel, according to a UN report on the conflict.